 The collection of problems used in this investigation consists of 392 problems, which were constructed as follows.
 First, 14 datasets were selected from the UCI-Irvine machine learning repository [35], on the basis that they contain at least 500 points with no missing values.
-These problems are: abalone, car, german, kr-vs-kp, letter, lrs, nursery, pima, segmentation, splice, tic-tac-toe, vehicle, wdbc, and yeast.
+These problems are: abalone, car, german, kr-vs-kp, letter, lrs, nursery, pima, segmentation, splice, tic-tac-toe, vehicle, wdbc and yeast.
 All the categorical values were translated into numerical values by replacing the categorical variable with a set of binary variables, one for each category.
-That is, a categorical variable of K possible values is expanded into K binary variables, each representing membership to a distinct category.
+That is, a categorical variable is expanded into K binary variables, each representing membership to a distinct category.
 Then, the discrimination of each pair of classes in each dataset was considered as an individual problem.
-This resulted in 844 two-class problems.
+This resulted in 844 binary classification problems.
 452 of them were found to be linearly separable by a linear programming procedure [33] and were omitted from our study.
-The reason of this omission is that these problems were characterized elsewhere [26], [28] as easy problems and, therefore, their investigation is less interesting.
+The reason of this omission is that these problems were characterized elsewhere [26], [28] as easy problems, and therefore their investigation is less interesting.
 The remaining 392 problems were used as our testbed.

 For each problem, we estimate the complexity and the error rate obtained by XCS.
 The complexity is estimated according to the six metrics described previously.
-To estimate the error rate of XCS, we run a ten-pass twofold cross-validation test.
+To estimate the error rate of XCS, we run a ten-pass two-fold cross-validation test.
 The procedure is as follows.
 The dataset is randomly permuted and then divided into two disjoint parts of approximately equal size.
 Then, the classifier system is trained on each of the two parts separately and tested on the other part.
-The error rate for this particular permutation and split is estimated as the sum of the errors on each half, divided by the total number of points.
+The error rate for this particular permutation and split is estimated as the sum of the errors on each half.
 Then, the dataset is randomly permuted using a different seed and the process is repeated.
-This is performed ten times.
-The final error rate of the classifier system is the average of the ten error rates obtained in each permutation.
+This was performed 10 times.
+The final error rate of the classifier system is the average of the 10 error rates obtained in each permutation.

-XCS is run with the parameter settings given in Section III-B, except for the number of explore trials which was fixed to 100 000.
+XCS is run with the parameter settings given in section III-B, except for the number of explore trials which was fixed to 100 000.
 To choose this value, several experiments with higher training times were performed on a reduced set of problems and no differences were found with respect to the classification accuracy.
 The values of the parameters correspond to fairly standard settings.
 Even though some adjustment of parameters in a particular problem or set of problems could lead to significant improvements, this was not considered.
-A common set of parameters establishes a conservative estimate of XCS's accuracies on a varied set of problems.
+A common set of parameters establishes a lower bound of XCS's performance on a varied set of problems.
 It also estimates the robustness of the method across several problems belonging to different domains and different characteristics.